gura-lang/gura-lang.github.io/library-reference/chapter-10.md

 <code>cairo.context#set_dash(dashes[]:number, offset:number):reduce</code>
 </p>
 <p>
-Sets the dash pattern to be used by cairo.context#stroke().
+Sets the dash pattern to be used by <code>cairo.context#stroke()</code>.
 A dash pattern is specified by dashes, an array of positive values.
 Each value provides the length of alternate "on" and "off" portions of the stroke.
 The offset specifies an offset into the pattern at which the stroke begins.
 </p>
 <p>
 Each "on" segment will have caps applied as if the segment were a separate sub-path.
-In particular, it is valid to use an "on" length of 0.0 with cairo.LINE<em>CAP</em>ROUND or cairo.LINE<em>CAP</em>SQUARE in order to distributed dots or squares along a path.
+In particular, it is valid to use an "on" length of 0.0 with <code>cairo.LINE_CAP_ROUND</code> or <code>cairo.LINE_CAP_SQUARE</code> in order to distributed dots or squares along a path.
 </p>
 <p>
 Note: The length values are in user-space units as evaluated at the time of stroking.
-This is not necessarily the same as the user space at the time of cairo.context#set<em>dash().</em>
+This is not necessarily the same as the user space at the time of <code>cairo.context#set_dash()</code>.
 </p>
 <p>
 If length of dashes is 0 dashing is disabled.